lando-cal/tech-notes/sensu.md

 - [Filters](https://sensuapp.org/docs/latest/getting-started-with-filters) - for filtering (removing) events destined for one or more event handlers
 - [Mutators](https://sensuapp.org/docs/latest/getting-started-with-mutators) - transform event data for handlers

+# Checks
+- standalone checks are scheduled to run periodically on the client (eg: all hosts need to check disks every 15 minutes)
+- subscription checks are requested by the server to hosts with a given tag (eg: all web hosts need to run check_http)

 # See Also

 - [Uchiwa - Open source dashboard for Sensu.](https://uchiwa.io/)